 To investigate these disparities, we visualized existing data on COVID-19 cases and testing rates and compared them with defined levels of vulnerability to COVID-19 within the different municipalities and neighborhoods in Allegheny County.
 We also explored testing access, testing rates, cases, and such health outcomes as hospitalizations and deaths by race to explore the existence of disparities.
 Finally, we examined physical distancing over time by vulnerability and demographic and socioeconomic factors.
 We also examined the association of physical distancing with COVID-19 testing and deaths.

 The results of these analyses create a portrait of communities that are most vulnerable to COVID-19 and that experience racial inequities.
 We hope that these analyses inform individual and policymaker efforts to mitigate the spread of COVID-19 as the pandemic continues and provide a model for future tracking of inequities in future pandemic response.

 - Black residents in Allegheny County test positive and are hospitalized from COVID-19 at higher rates than White residents.

-- COVID-19 positivity rates in Allegheny County as a whole have exceeded World Health Organization (WHO) recommended thresholds, with an average test positivity rate of 13 percent—much higher than the 5 percent benchmark rate.
+- COVID-19 positivity rates in Allegheny County as a whole have slightly exceeded World Health Organization (WHO) recommended thresholds, with an average test positivity rate of 6 percent—just higher than the 5 percent benchmark rate.